On Ruzsa's conjecture on congruence preserving functions: A P olya--Carlson approach

 The main idea behind Lemma \ref{lem: non-ArchiBound} is to consider the binomial transform \( g \) of \( f \), for which it is easier to obtain large divisibility properties of its Hankel determinants.
 If $(a_n)_{n\geq 0}$ is a sequence of complex numbers, then we consider its \textit{binomial transform} $(b_n)_{n\geq 0}$ defined by

 One can also recover $(a_n)_{n\geq 0}$ from $(b_n)_{n\geq 0}$ \textit{via} the formula

 In the remainder of the article, if $f$ denotes the generating series of a sequence $(a_n)_{n\geq 0}$ of complex numbers and $g$ represents the generating series of the binomial transform $(b_n)_{n\geq 0}$ of $(a_n)_{n\geq 0}$, then we shall refer to $g$ as the \textit{binomial transform} of $f$.
-It is well-known that, for every positive integer, we have $\det H_n(f)=\det H_n(g)$.
-We nevertheless provide a proof of this result for the sake of completeness.
+It is well-known that, for every positive integer $n$, we have $\det H_n(f)=\det H_n(g)$, see \emph{e.g.} \cite[Lemma~15]{Kra99}.

-\begin{lem} Let $g$ denote the binomial transform of a power series $f$.
-Then, for every positive integer $n$, we have $\det H_n(g)=\det H_n(f)$. \end{lem}

-\begin{proof} In the following, if $A$ is a matrix, we denote by $[A]_{i,j}$ its entry at position $(i,j)$.
-For every positive integer $n$, we consider the lower triangular $\medmuskip=0mu n\times n$-matrix $L_n$ defined by